AveePB/Number-System-Converter/README.md

 3. Enter the Number: Input the number you want to convert.
 Make sure it uses the correct digits of the selected input base.
 4. Select the Output Base: Choose the numeral system to which you want to convert the number.
-5. Click the "Convert" or "Calculate" Button: Initiate the conversion process.
+5. Click the "Convert" Button: Initiate the conversion process.
 6. View the Result: The tool will display the converted number in the selected output base.